This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 But when we lose this spaciousness and fall into complete identification with psychological parts, they are felt to have a strongly egoic character – characterised by qualities of contraction, emotional reactivity, wilfulness, and various degrees of mental anxiety or fear.
 In this case we are more likely to think of them using the term ‘egoic’ parts, rather than the more neutral term ‘psychological’ parts.

 There are two dimensions to the process of returning to a higher degree of Presence once we have fallen into identification with psychological parts.
-The first is to rest as Consciousness, and second is to connect self-empathetically with the parts, noticing their perceptual components – especially the volitional component, or their purpose and task within our internal system, or the needs that they attempting to meet for us.
+The first is to rest as Consciousness, and second is to connect self-empathetically with the parts, noticing their perceptual components.
+It is especially transformative to recognise the volitional component of the part – their purpose and task within our internal system, and the needs that they attempting to meet for us.

 If our emotional Shadow parts are to be healed, and if we are to become whole and energetically coherent, our ‘Protector’ parts may need to be related to, so that they can relax and recognise that they are no longer needed, and our ‘Exile’ parts may need to be held in the unconditional love that only Consciousness can provide – so that they can self-release and integrate.